Vitamin A | Retinol | Provitamin A | Benefits | Intake | Foods | Absorption

 How to Absorb Vitamin A from Foods

-For this reason, you should eat vitamin A foods along with healthy fats.
+For this reason, you should eat vitamin A foods and healthy fats.
 Although this may sound cumbersome, it’s easier than you think.

 Vitamin A belongs to the group of fat-soluble vitamins.
-Therefore, we can’t absorb vitamin A properly if we eat a low-fat diet.
+Therefore, we can’t absorb vitamin A properly without a low-fat diet.

 Besides, fat can increase the conversion of carotenoids into usable vitamin A.